Chocolate Covered Cherries Cake Pops

 - Decorate with jimmies, sprinkles or melted red chocolate melts.

-It is best to allow the chocolate to harden on a counter or by placing in the refrigerator for about 5 minutes.
-Then storing them in an air tight container.
+- It is best to allow the chocolate to harden on a counter or by placing in the refrigerator for about 5 minutes.
+Before storing them in an air tight container.